 Overview

-We explored the MK_Fragmentation() to estimate fragmentation statistics at the landscape and patch level.
+We explored the MK_Fragmentation() to estimate fragmentation statistics at the landscape and patch/node level.

 Example database